 Still not sure what kind of unit is best?
 Don’t panic.

 Need more help choosing the right product?
-Check out this handy round up of the best humidifiers and vaporizers for kids.
+Check out this handy round-up of the best humidifiers and vaporizers.